isa-ulisboa/opendata_ortosat_2023/README.md

 In addition, ISA has been given access to the platform [https://ortos.dgterritorio.gov.pt/ortosat2023/](https://ortos.dgterritorio.gov.pt/ortosat2023/) to download the composites in `tif` format (only true color and false color composites in digital 0-255 units, not surface reflectance).

-To request images, you need to create a txt file called `ortosat2003_urls.txt` with a list of URLs (one URL per line, no empty lines, and no extra characters).
+To request images, you need to create a txt file called `ortosat2023_urls.txt` with a list of URLs (**one URL per line, no empty lines, no comments and no extra characters**).
+Please follow these guidelines: if the format of the file is not correct, your request will not be processed.
 Each URL corresponds to a 'section' in [https://ortos.dgterritorio.gov.pt/ortosat2023/](https://ortos.dgterritorio.gov.pt/ortosat2023/) and to either 'CorVerdadeira' or 'FalsaCor'.
-The following is an example of a `ortosat2003_urls.txt` file for two URLs:
+The following is an example of a `ortosat2023_urls.txt` file for two URLs:
 ```
 https://dgterritorio.sharepoint.com/sites/EXT-ORTOSAT2023/_layouts/15/download.aspx?SourceUrl=/sites/EXT-ORTOSAT2023/Documentos%20Partilhados/1_OrtoSat2023_CorVerdadeira/1_Seccoes_OrtoSat2023_CorVerdadeira/Seccoes_2800/OrtoSat2023_2893_CorVerdadeira.tif
 https://dgterritorio.sharepoint.com/sites/EXT-ORTOSAT2023/_layouts/15/download.aspx?SourceUrl=/sites/EXT-ORTOSAT2023/Documentos%20Partilhados/2_OrtoSat2023_FalsaCor/1_Seccoes_OrtoSat2023_FalsaCor/Seccoes_3000/OrtoSat2023_3050_FalsaCor.tif